Mntry/WebToken/README.md

 ### Use your tokens!
 Now that you've got fresh tokens in your payment form, you can submit the form and process token payments on Monetary's payment platform!

+###Report bugs
+If you encounter any bugs or issues with the latest version of WebToken, please report them to us by opening a [GitHub Issue](https://github.com/Mntry/WebToken/issues)!